actix/actix/examples/chat/README.md

   * `\list` - list all available rooms
   * `\join name` - join room, if room does not exist, create new one
-  * `some message` - just string, send messsage to all peers in same room
+  * `some message` - just string, send message to all peers in same room
-  * client has to send heartbeat `Ping` messages, if server does not receive a heartbeat message for 10 seconds connection gets droppped
+  * client has to send heartbeat `Ping` messages, if server does not receive a heartbeat message for 10 seconds connection gets dropped

 To start server use command: `cargo run --bin server`